January 13, 2012

 36 Yogananda — Sandy Hook, Connecticut

 The door was closed.

 He had left the Columbine forum months ago, but his interests remained the same.
 He came back to the spreadsheet, and the place where he had gathered so much of the data he had plugged into it as part of his research project, two years before: Wikipedia.

-There was a user on Wikipedia whose name he recognized very well; he had seen it dozens of times over the years, on this shooter’s page or that, making edits — another life force, out there in the void, following the same paths, sorting through the same data.
+There was a particular Wikipedia user whose account name he recognized very well; he had seen it dozens of times over the years, on this shooter’s page or that, making edits — another life force, out there in the void, following the same paths, sorting through the same data.
 The other user had even created, and for years maintained, Wikipedia’s main “List of rampage killers.”
 And he or she had been there in August of 2009, too, on the “Talk” page for the L.A.
 Fitness shooter, where “Kaynbred” had first emerged.